NaegleLab/SpY-C/README.md

 Outputs
 - summary csv files and png images to chose the best hyperparameters across runs
+- The complete training pipeline, including feature construction, hyperparameter optimization, and classification, is evaluated using nested cross-validation.
+Mean Accuracy, F1-score, and ROC-AUC across the outer folds are used to estimate the generalization performance of the training workflow.

 ### To acess final model performance
 ```bash